KhronosGroup/EGL-Registry/README.md

 including specifications, reference pages and reference cards, and the enumerant registry.
-It is also used as a backing store for the web view of the registry at https://www.khronos.org/registry/egl/ ; commits to the master branch of this repository will be reflected there.
+It is also used as a backing store for the web view of the registry at https://www.khronos.org/registry/egl/ ; commits to the main branch of this repository will be reflected there.

 In the past, the EGL registry was maintained in a public Subversion repository.
 The history in that repository has not been imported to github,